-One of the biggest worries for our learners is their finances: Can I afford to study?
+One of the biggest worries for our students is their finances: Can I afford to study?
 Can I afford to buy books and materials?
 What about childcare or travel costs?

-Our Student Services team knows that everyone comes from different backgrounds, and will work with you to help ease the burden of money matters.
+Our Student Services team knows that everyone is different.
+They will work with you to help ease the burden of money matters.
 They can help whether you need advice on:

 - Childcare costs